Endor (village): Location

-The location of the ancient site of Endor is widely debated and many locations have been suggested.
-From the biblical accounts, an Endor that is located on the south edge of the Jezreel Valley seems to fit best.
-The tribal allotments of Manasseh, Saul's journey to Endor and the defeat of Sisera's army all fit well with a location that is on this side of the valley, somewhere between Ibleam and Ta'anach.
+The location of Endor is widely debated, and many places have been suggested.
+From the biblical accounts, an Endor located on the south edge of the Jezreel Valley seems to fit best.
+The tribal allotments of Manasseh, Saul's journey to Endor and the defeat of Sisera's army all fit well with a location on this side of the valley, somewhere between Khirbet Bel'ameh and Ti'inik.
 However, there are difficulties with this location.
-From the origin of the name, a spring must also be located somewhere near, and archaeological evidence from the time of Joshua, Judges, and Saul is required.
+From the origin of the name, a spring must also be located somewhere nearby, and archaeological evidence from the time of Joshua, Judges, and Saul is required.